qkzk/fm/development.md

 - Confirmation menus (copy, move, delete, empty trash, bulk rename/create) are navigable : up, down, page up, page down, click, scroll wheel.
 - Color search results (/) with second colors of menu.
 Search results should be more visible
 - Middle click in fuzzy finder display mode moves to the selected element (same as enter)
+- In tree mode, use Ctrl+Space to toggle flag on the children of a directory

 ##### Bugfixes